If you’re looking for the best brunch in the West Village, you’re in the right place. there’s no shortage of charming brunch spots to choose from.

 On par with most West Village brunch restaurants, Breakfast by Salt’s Cure doesn’t take reservations.
 Wait times exceed an hour during weekends, so I recommend visiting on a weekday if your schedule is flexible.

-Good to Know: Breakfast by Salt’s Cure earns a mention on our list of the best pancakes in New York City.
+Good to know — Breakfast by Salt’s Cure earns a mention our list of the best pancakes in New York City.

 Shuka